mmistakes/jekyll-theme-hpstr/_posts/2018-06-01-on-RT-and-FP.markdown

 res6: Option[Account] = None
 ```

 Does this yield the same result?
-No, so this code is not Referential Transparent.
+No, so this code is not Referentially Transparent.

 Throwing exceptions has also a few specific drawbacks:

 - It breaks totality of `f: A => B`, as exceptions could be thrown for some `a` in our domain
-- It forces us to think consider, every time we invoke a function, that it might throw an exception, so it makes our style very defensive and repetitive
+- It forces us to think, every time we invoke a function, that it might throw an exception, so it makes our style very defensive and repetitive

 The alternative is to make code that might fail, be explicit about it in the output type.
 Use an `Option[B]` or `Either[E, B]` to convey the fact that computation can fail.
 If the type is simply `B` it means that the function is total and guarantees to work (excluding pathological situations).

 ## Breaking RT: Scala Future
-Scala `scala.concurrent.Future` provides the way to handle asynchronous execution in Scala.
+Scala `scala.concurrent.Future` provides the way to handle asynchronous execution.
 In order for `Future` to run the basic operations, we need an `ExecutionContext` available (typically it is provided implicitly).
 When a `Future` is created, it does not only create a value, but it runs immediately on the provided `ExecutionContext`.